ZweiundzwanzigSiebtel/Calculator/README.md

 ## Overview
 Currently the following operations are supported:
-- * for multiplication
-- +/- for addition or subtraction, altough negative values are not yet supported.
+- +/-/* the known arithmetic operators.
+Instead of negative values the result wraps
 - &/and/AND for binary and
 - |/or/OR for binary or
 - ^/xor/XOR for binary xor